Location: Northampton, MA

 - Coordinate consulting contracts with AFT clients and contractors including invoices, expense account reports, time sheets and other administrative reports on a timely basis.

-- Assist in fundraising operations including compiling proposals and reports, setting up donor visits and coordinating mailings to funders.
+- Assist in fundraising operations including coordinating proposals and reports, setting up donor visits and coordinating mailings.

-- Provide administrative support to the New England State Director and othe staff, as directed.
-This support includes, but is not limited to the following: word processing, typing, transcribing, proofreading, mailing, photocopying, submitting expense forms, mileage reimbursements, faxing and filing.
+- Provide administrative support to the New England State Director and other staff, as directed.
+This support includes but is not limited to the following: word processing, typing, transcribing, proofreading, mailing, photocopying, scanning, submitting expense forms, mileage reimbursements, faxing and filing.

 - Work as a liaison to National IT staff and consultants for all computer needs.